 What is 5G?

-Once you’ve got your 5G tariff and swapped to your 5G sim card, you may need to complete a software update and enable 5G on your phone.
+Once you’ve swapped to your 5G sim, you will need to complete a software update and enable 5G on your phone.

 Recycling your old phone

 If you’re getting rid of your own phone when upgrading to 5G, O2 Recycle could help cover the cost of your upgrade.
 Find out how much you could get for your old phone.

 If you're not sure about any techy terms, check out our jargon buster.

 5G roaming isn't currently available with O2, but you'll still be able to roam on our 3G and 4G networks.

 Our 5G network is a data service and doesn't impact calls.
 For better call quality, you should activate Wifi and 4G Calling.

 - Why can't I always get a 5G signal indoors?